RAAF Station Archerfield: 1939–1945

+On 31 March 1946, HMS Nabsford and the Royal Navy Air Maintenance Yard at Archerfield were decommissioned.

 1945–1956

 No. 23 Squadron RAAF was reformed at Archerfield in 1947 flying the CA-17 Mustang 20.
 No. 1 Initial Flying Training School was based at Archerfield in 1951 until it was merged with No. 1 Basic Flying School in 1955.
 No. 23 Squadron RAAF re-equipped with the De Havilland Vampire in 1955, but the grass fires started by the Vampires' jet exhausts on the grass runways necessitated relocating the squadron to RAAF Base Amberley.
 The Station Headquarters was closed soon after.